MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-ocv.md

 ms.service: sharepoint-server-itpro
 ms.localizationpriority: medium
 ms.collection: IT_Sharepoint_Server_Top
-description: "Learn how to configure the One Customer Voice (OCV) feedback."
+description: "Learn how to configure feedback for SharePoint server."
 ---

-# Configure the One Customer Voice (OCV) feedback
+# Configure feedback for SharePoint Server

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

 > [!Note]
-> The One Customer Voice (OCV) feature is now available in the SharePoint Server Subscription Edition Version 24H1 feature update.
+> Feedback collection is available in the SharePoint Server Subscription Edition Version 24H1 feature update.
 This feature is only available in the *Early release* feature release ring.
 For more information, see [Feature release rings](feature-release-rings.md).

 Microsoft aspires to bring the best possible experiences for users around the world through its innovative product offerings.
 Play a key role in helping Microsoft build the features that you need as we develop our products or services.

-SharePoint Server uses One Customer Voice (OCV) as our 1st-party solution to collect customer feedback from the farm administrators.
-The SharePoint Server asks farm administrators to provide feedback through an OCV pop-up dialog when each admin launches the Central Administration page either locally or remotely through a browser.
+The SharePoint Server asks farm administrators to provide feedback through a feedback pop-up dialog when each admin launches the Central Administration page either locally or remotely through a browser.
 Your feedback goes directly to our engineers and helps us shape the future of SharePoint Server and services for our users.

 As of now, this survey is a two question survey, which automatically shows up based on the following rules: